-OVERVIEW: Although the Santa Fe-based Levinson Foundation has a national and global reach, many of its grantees are based in the Southwest, including parts of New Mexico, Arizona and Texas.
-Most grants are in the $10,000 to $20,000 range, and letters of inquiry are accepted throughout the year.
+OVERVIEW: Although the Santa Fe-based Levinson Foundation has a national and global reach, many of its environmental social justice, and Jewish culture grantees are based in the Southwest, including parts of New Mexico, Arizona and Texas.

 FUNDING AREAS: Environment, social justice, Jewish culture, Israel